In April 2020, the

 - acidic foods, such as tomato sauce and citrus fruits

-However, trigger foods can vary from person to person.
-Therefore, people with GERD should try eliminating each food type from their diet to see if their symptoms improve.
-If these foods do not worsen symptoms, they can incorporate them back into their diet.
+People with GERD may choose to try eliminating each food type from their diet to see if their symptoms improve.
+If symptoms do not improve, they can incorporate the food type back into their diet.